robertodoering/harpy/README.md

 The app can be built with the "free" or "pro" flavor by running:

-- `flutter run --flavor free -t lib/main_free.dart`
+* `flutter run --flavor free -t lib/main_free.dart`
-- `flutter run --flavor pro -t lib/main_pro.dart`
+* `flutter run --flavor pro -t lib/main_pro.dart`

 An appbundle for release can be built using:

-- `flutter build appbundle --flavor free -t lib/main_free.dart --bundle-sksl-path sksl.json`
+* `flutter build appbundle --flavor free -t lib/main_free.dart --bundle-sksl-path sksl.json`
-- `flutter build appbundle --flavor pro -t lib/main_pro.dart --bundle-sksl-path sksl.json`
+* `flutter build appbundle --flavor pro -t lib/main_pro.dart --bundle-sksl-path sksl.json`

+The `--bundle-sksl-path` flag is used to pre-compile shaders used in the app for improved animations on the first run.
+See [Reduce shader compilation jank on mobile](https://flutter.dev/docs/perf/rendering/shader) for more information.

 ### Misc

-To generate json_serializable models:
+To generate (json_serializable)[https://pub.dev/packages/json_serializable]
+models:

-- `flutter packages pub run build_runner build`
+* `flutter packages pub run build_runner build`